byronka/minum/docs/development_handbook.md

 Why?
 ----

 To have a working example of the programming technique I offer to colleagues and clients.
+This was an experiment.
+The hypothesis was: If I take all my beliefs about software development and apply them in the most idealistic manner possible, I think it will enable productivity far exceeding ordinary development practices.

+The experiment is still ongoing, but I have seen some interim benefits.

 Concrete benefits: